 - Next to Google protects your privacy and security, click on Manage My Activity verification.

-The pop-up that is displayed is where you can choose whether you want to set up additional security for your account.
+The pop-up displayed is where you can choose whether you want to set up additional security for your account.

 “If you turn on extra verification, Google will make sure it’s really you before you can see or delete your full history on My Activity.
 This can help keep your history safer on shared devices,” Google explains.